falkush/headwaiter/README.md

 Furthermore, changing the CPU difficulty didn't seem to change this behavior.

 # Disclaimer
 This has not been peer-reviewed, so everything must be taken with a grain of salt.
-I did not verify the statistics for every scenario, so it is possible that there might be some special cases where the CPU has a different behavior.
+I did not verify the statistics for every scenario for every difficulty, so it is possible that there might be some special cases where the CPU has a different behavior.
 I've tested all the possible strategies under these assumptions for the behavior of the CPU, but it's always possible some math mistakes were made along the way.

 # Acknowledgment
 Thanks to hahaphd for the idea of this project and the discussions.